English to Spanish, Spanish to English as well as multiple other languages...

 Our Spanish medical translators are all native speakers of your target language and often hold a degree or certificate in the medical sciences.

 With 406 million native speakers and 60 million people who speak it as a second language, Spanish is the second most widely spoken language worldwide after Mandarin Chinese.
 It is the official or de facto language of 20 countries, including many in Central and South America, in addition to the European country of Spain - where it originated.
-Like French and Italian, Spanish is a Romance language, deriving from the common Latin spoken in Iberia before and during the 5th century.
+Like French and Spanish, Spanish is a Romance language, deriving from the common Latin spoken in Iberia before and during the 5th century.

 Spanish uses the Latin alphabet with the addition of "ñ", and luckily, once a learner understands the way in which letters sound in Spanish, all words can be pronounced according to spelling.
 The language has recently overtaken French as the most common second language, after English, taught in schools.